shanetuohy/irish_vaccine_bot/README.md

 /overall - Gives some overall stats about the rollout

+/supply - Report details about the latest supply.

 /latest - Queries the db for the most recent data

 /unsubscribe - Sets subscribed to false against the users coversation id